fkresler/justcallmefabi/README.md

 ## Used Gatsby plugins

-- `gatsby-plugin-ts`: used to dynamically generate types at build time from graphql data and queries
+- `gatsby-plugin-typegen`: used to dynamically generate types at build time from graphql data and queries